opencv/opencv/doc/tutorials/core/univ_intrin/univ_intrin.markdown

 @note Every 256-bit and 512-bit structure is a typedef of the v_reg<_Tp, n> class with the corresponding data type (_Tp) and the number of values (n).
 For using 256-bit(512-bit) registers, check the CV_SIMD256 (CV_SIMD512) preprocessor definition.

-### Load and Store operations
+#### Load and Store operations

 Now that we know how registers work, let us look at the functions used for filling these registers with values.
-For detailed information about every available methods, look [here](https://do).

 * **Load**: Load functions allow you to *load* values into a register.
     * *Constructors* - When declaring a register structure, we can either provide a memory address from where the register will pick up contiguous values, or provide the values explicitly as multiple arguments (Explicit multiple arguments is available only for Constant Sized Registers):